OpenPPL/ppl.nn/docs/en/cpp-api-reference.md

 Logger* GetCurrentLogger();
 ```

-Gets the logger for pplnn internal logging.
+Returns the logger for pplnn internal logging.
 Default is a `StdioLogger` that prints logs to stdout/stderr.

 ```c++
 void Logger::SetLogLevel(uint32_t);